Skip to Content

 What Is Asylum?

-Asylum and refuge provide protection for those who have a well-founded fear of persecution in their country of origin.
-Many people refer to asylum as "political asylum" although asylum is not solely granted for political reasons.
+Asylum and refuge protect those who have a well-founded fear of persecution in their country of origin.
+Many people refer to asylum as "political asylum," although asylum is not solely granted for political reasons.

 An applicant for asylum or withholding of removal seeking relief based on “membership in a particular social group” must establish that the group is each of the following: